LearnYouSomeComputer/Tools-For-Programming/04-Bash-Scripting.md

 In this book, we'll use `[[ ]]` because it has fewer gotchas.
 [^javascript2]: If you know some JavaScript you might be familiar with the problem of too-permissive operators: in JS, `"4" + 1 == "41"`, but `"4" - 1 == 3`.
+[^interview]: Also, why do so many people ask this as an interview question!?